aarongodin/lightevent/CONTRIBUTING.md

-# Contributing to Spectral
+# Contributing to LightEvent

 Any level of contribution is welcome, and we want it to be easy to engage with the development of the project.
 Contributions come in all shapes and sizes, from one-line documentation fixes to major features or bugfixes.
 If you're new to web software or open source, this is a great project to start with because it applies almost all of the most common practices in web development.

 ## Versioning

 This project follows [Semver](https://semver.org/).
 Generally speaking, we will avoid breaking changes whenever possible.
-You can find release notes on the [Releases](https://github.com/aarongodin/spectral/releases) page.
+You can find release notes on the [Releases](https://github.com/aarongodin/lightevent/releases) page.

 ## Issues

-The [issues](https://github.com/aarongodin/spectral/issues) section of GitHub is for bug tracking and feature requests.
+The [issues](https://github.com/aarongodin/lightevent/issues) section of GitHub is for bug tracking and feature requests.

 ### Bugs